15 Small Business Ideas for Teens That Actually Make Money

 Looking to start your own small business as a teen?
 Most teen jobs don’t pay that much, and getting hired isn’t always easy either.
 So if you’re trying to make real money, starting something on your own just makes more sense.

 You don’t need a huge budget or some genius idea.
 You just need something practical that people actually pay for.
-Some of these ideas can turn into long-term income, and some are just solid ways to make cash fast.
+Some of these ideas can turn into long-term income, and some are just solid ways to earn extra cash.

 Key Takeaways

-• Get 15 real small business ideas that teens are already using to make money.
+• Get 15 small business ideas that teens are already using to make money.

 • Know what each idea costs, what it pays, and what you need to pull it off.